Yemi A.D.: Other works

 He has delivered interactive seminars about the future of intergenerational creativity as a keynote at TEDx and the Czech Singularity University Summit (2019).

 Spaceflight

 In 2021, Yemi A.D. submitted an application for the dearMoon mission, a privately funded mission to orbit the moon backed by Yusaku Maezawa.
 This initiative sought eight individuals from diverse creative backgrounds to make the journey to the moon aboard a SpaceX Starship.
-In the spring of 2022, Yemi successfully secured a spot in the preliminary group of 20 candidates.
+In the spring of 2022, Yemi secured a spot in the preliminary group of 20 candidates.

 Yemi's selection for the lunar mission was confirmed on December 8, 2022.
 Following delays to the Starship program, the mission was cancelled in 2024.